IvanDiazCostoya/cafe-japanese-english-manual/README.md

 # cafe-japanese-english-manual

-Little conversation manual for working in a cafe in Japan
+Little conversation manual I used for working in a cafe in Japan.

 ![](sample.jpg)